johandry/terranova-examples/terraform/README.md

 ## Build

-To build just need to execute `make build`, optionally set the environment variable `APP_NAME` if you want another name but `terraform`.
+To build just need to execute `make build`, optionally set the environment variable `APP_NAME` if you want another name but `tf`.

 To recreate the modules, execute `make mod`, this will delete the current module files, the cache, recreate the module files and download them all.

 ## Use

-After build the code, you'll see the binary `terraform`, use it to create, scale or destroy EC2 instances in AWS.
+After build the code, you'll see the binary `tf`, use it to create, scale or destroy EC2 instances in AWS.
 It's required to have an AWS account as well as the AWS credentials exposed with the AWS environment variables or with AWS CLI credentials configured.

 Flags: